barryclark/jekyll-now/_posts/2018-12-13-Working-Argument-Transformations.md

 a more complex class.

-Rather than needing a whole other _parameter set_ to handle the different input style, you can keep your function's parameters nice and tidy, and simply list in your parameter's help secion the various types of input formats that the parameter can accept.
+Rather than needing a whole other _parameter set_ to handle the different input style, you can keep your function's parameters nice and tidy, and simply list in your parameter's help section the various types of input formats that the parameter can accept.
 This allows users to easily input whatever value(s) they wish, without having to figure out exactly how to create a properly-formed object themselves.